FAQs: Getting Started

 What happens during an assessment?

-Your assessed needs will determine whether you are eligible for the Commonwealth Home Support Program or which level of Home Care Package you are eligible for.
-You will also be asked about whether you want approvals to use residential respite care in the future.
+Based on your assessed needs, the assessor will determine whether you are eligible for support through the Commonwealth Home Support Program (CHSP) or the Support at Home program (SaH).
+You may also be asked whether you would like approvals for other services, such as residential respite care, if needed in the future.

-In some instances, when staying at home is no longer possible, the assessment can also help to determine your eligibility for care in a residential aged care facility.
+In some situations, if living at home is no longer safe or suitable, the assessment can also help determine your eligibility for care in a residential aged care facility.

 Can I have someone with me during the assessment?